arkinem/tui-beds-uni-hackathon/README.md

 0007 | Sunbed Hire - 7 Days                    | £100.00 | 100
 ```

-This years hackathon is 1 day (24 hours) in length, so the scenarios have been reduced to reflect the duration available.
-However, for those adventurous, brilliant, or plain crazy enough - the following scenarios are designed so they can be combined together: checkout + inventory, inventory + payment, or even checkout + inventory + payment!
+As this years hackathon is 1 day (24 hours) in length, the complexity of the scenarios has been reduced accordingly to reflect this change.

+For those adventurous, talented, exceptional, or plain crazy - the following scenarios are designed so they can be combined together:

+* checkout + inventory
+* inventory + payment
+* checkout + inventory + payment

 Another option is for multiple teams to work together on all 3 of these scenarios, providing a seamless integration between them and offer a single - unified - solution.

-As always - the choice of scenario(s), tools, testing & design techniques and language(s) is yours.
+As always - the choice of scenario(s), tools, testing & design techniques and language(s) is left to each team.

 It is perfectly acceptable (even desirable) for some of the elements in your solution to be 'faked', for example: the 'app' mentioned throughout could be a simple command line program, user interactions could be randomised to simulate actual situations and so on.